 What Is Premium in Health Insurance?read

-May 07 20200 Views
+May 07 202026846 Views

 In short, premiums are lower if you-

-Are younger and healthier
+- Are younger and healthier

-Take less cover
+- Take less cover

-Opt to be covered for fewer types of medical costs
+- Opt to be covered for fewer types of medical costs

-Take fewer riders/add-on covers
+- Take fewer riders/add-on covers

-Have a co-pay or a deductible amount
+- Have a copay or a deductible amount

 Premium is the mode of pre-purchasing your health coverage.
-If the premium payment term is 3 years and you fail to pay the 2nd-year premium, for any reason, you will not be able to avail health coverage if you don’t pay it by the end of the grace period.
-In this case, the previous policy lapses and you need to re-purchase a new policy again.
+If the premium payment term is three years and you fail to pay the 2nd-year premium, for any reason, you will not be able to avail of health coverage if you don’t pay it by the end of the grace period.
+In this case, the previous policy lapses, and you need to re-purchase a new policy again.

-In addition to the premium, other additional costs involved in taking care of your health include deductibles and co-payments.
+In addition to the premium, other additional costs involved in taking care of your health include deductibles and copayments.

-Employee Health Insurance
+What is Employee Health Insurance premium?

 If you want to protect your entire family under your employee cover, you can ask your employer to top-up your policy accordingly.
 Once you switch your job or resign, the health insurance cover from the previous employer becomes invalid.

 A monthly premium is a small price to pay for the benefits you will reap later on.
 So, don’t hesitate to take the first step towards a health insurance plan offering financial security when you most need it.
 It will help you focus on recovery rather than stressing about costs towards it.